-- 21.5 This clause applies to employees to whom the SA Public Sector Salaried Employees Interim Award "Part 9 Special Conditions for Employees Employed as Correctional Officers" applies. - 21.5.1 In relation to Clause 9.9 of the SAPSSEI Award, Schedule 1.15B prescribes arrangements for designating employees as "stood down" and thus not required to work on a particular public holiday.
+- 21.5 This clause applies to employees to whom the SA Public Sector Salaried Employees Interim Award "Part 9 Special Conditions for Employees Employed as Correctional Officers" applies. - 21.5.1 In relation to Clause 9.9 of the SAPSSEI Award, Schedule 1.15B prescribes arrangements for designating employees as "stood down" and thus not required to work on a particular public holiday (other than a 'part-day public holiday').